microsoft/genalog/_sources/index.md

 ```
 ````

-Once a document is generated, you can pick and combine various image degradation effects onto the synthetic documents.
+Once a document is generated, you can combine various image degradation effects and apply onto the synthetic documents.
 Here are some of the degradation effects:

 ````{tab} Bleed-through
 ```{figure} static/bleed_through.png